luardo/devicedetector/README.md

 `docker-compose up -d`

-The app should be accessible under `localhost`
+The app should be accessible under `localhost:3000`

 ## Contributing